MelissaFunk/hot-dog-lover-app/README.md

 - Rails version: 6.1.4

 To start:
+1. Run bundle install to install dependencies on the back-end server
-1. Run rails s to start the back-end server
+2. Run rails s to start the back-end server
+3. Run npm install to install depenendencies on the front-end server
-2. Run npm start to start the front-end server (from the front-end folder)
+4. Run npm start to start the front-end server (from the front-end folder)